fjemi/yaml-testing-framework/README.md

 <summary><h2>Quick Example</h2></summary><br>

 In this example we create the following files:
-- `/examples/quick_example/add.py` - Contains the function `add`, wich returns the result from adding two numbers `a` and `b`.
+- `/examples/quick_example/add.py` - Contains the function `add`, which returns
+the result from adding two numbers `a` and `b`.
 This is the function we will test.
 - `/examples/quick_example/add_test.yml` - YAML file where two test, **Add two integers** and **Add two floats**, are defined.
 - `/examples/quick_example/test_resources/assertions.py` - Contains the method `equals` that will be used to verify the output of the `add` function.
 - `/examples/test_entrypoint.py` - The file that acts as an entrypoint for discovering and running tests